-In general a good roofing business will clear around $25 per square after all the above expenses are paid.
+In general, a good roofing business will clear around $25 per square after all the above expenses are paid.
 This is the owner’s actual take home pay.
 So for that 22 square roof (a typical job/house) he’ll take home around $550 which isn’t bad money but there are a lot of variables that modify this value greatly.
 The first and most obvious is weather.

-Nothing is more dangerous to a roofer than weather.
+Nothing is more dangerous to a roofer than poor weather.
 There are extremes involved in this industry, when the temperature rises above 95 degrees Fahrenheit or goes below freezing; it is nearly impossible and highly unproductive to continue working.
 Also, rain, thunderstorms and lightning increase the danger involved.
-So just like a mobile food vendor or any outdoor business operation, the roofer needs to make his money when the conditions are perfect.
+Just like a mobile food vendor or any outdoor business operation, the roofer needs to make his money when the conditions are perfect.

 The biggest risk overall is falling.
 Not just for the owner but for one of the crew.
 This is highly noted in the insurance industry as worker’s compensation insurance has one of the highest rates per $100 of payroll for roofers.
 I’ve seen it as low as 12% and as high as 23% per $100 of payroll for this particular trade.
 Notice in the cost break out above I stated that insurance is between $8 and $11 per square because the labor rate is around $50 per square.
 This high insurance rate is a direct reflection of the industry using cheap and inexperienced labor.

 To reduce the insurance costs a roofing business should purchase the best and most effective forms of safety equipment and teach the crew members how to properly use and test the equipment.
 In addition, the absolute best tool is the owner.
 He should inspect and test the crews regularly to insure that they use the equipment.
-There is nothing more depressing than having a crew member fall and permanently injure themselves.
+There is nothing more depressing than having a crew member fall and permanently injure himself.
 Roofs are a real challenge and I can’t emphasize this more than any other aspect of operating a roofing business.

 Besides, when you use safety equipment and have this as the mindset for the workers, it makes it easier on everyone concerned and the homeowners love this professional conduct.
 They too don’t want to have on their conscience an accident at their home.

-I’m going to illustrate two different examples for you see walk you through the financial outcome.
+I’m going to illustrate two different examples for you and walk you through the financial outcome.
 My first one is a basic one story A-Frame home with a 5/12th’s pitch, no valley or hips involved.
 A simple straight forward job is illustrated:

 This particular home is located in a neighborhood whereby the houses sit on ½ acre lots and the houses range in value from $165,000 to $220,000 in value.
 Most of the homes are right at 1600 square feet and for this example the house needs 19 squares of shingles.
 In addition, other materials include two square roof vents, 6 different collars, some flashing for the chimney and ridge vent.
 The additional materials cost right at $237 with sales tax.